sabnisshreyas91/Numbeer-of-Male-vs-Female-lead-Households-by-Age-Groups---Karnataka-Districts/README.md

 ![scatter](images/scatter.png)

-This chart presents an interesing observation - the highighted data point - (udupi-rural-80+) is the ONLY data point in the dataset, even at leaf level where the number of female-lead households are greater than the number of male-lead households.
+This chart presents an interesing observation - the highighted data point - (udupi-rural-80+) is the ONLY data point in the dataset, even at leaf level which is above the x=y line; i.e. where the number of female-lead households are greater than the number of male-lead households.

+NEXT STEPS:

+The analysis of this dataset is far from complete.
+There are several more angles of investigation (particularly the split of households by marital status) that will no doubt lead to more interesting visualizations.